Chaitanya782/Chaitanya782/README.md

 ---

 ## 🧠 About Me
 I'm a curious and driven learner deeply in love with AI.
 My dream is to contribute toward Artificial General Intelligence by building meaningful models and systems.
-Currently, I'm exploring Gen AI architectures like DeepSeek and working on intelligent agents that understand and solve complex queries.
+Currently, I'm exploring
+- Open-Source LLMs like DeepSeek, Phi, and LLaMA
+- Agentic Workflows with LangChain and LangGraph
+- Scalable AI Deployment with FastAPI and Docker

 ---